blue-build/modules/README.md

 This repository contains the default official module repository for [BlueBuild](https://blue-build.org/).
 See [./modules/](./modules/) for the module source code.
 See the [website](https://blue-build.org/reference/module/) for module documentation.
 See [How to make a custom module](https://blue-build.org/how-to/making-modules/) and [Contributing](https://blue-build.org/learn/contributing/) for help with making custom modules and contributing.

-## Style guidelines for official modules
+# Style & code guidelines for official modules

-These are general guidelines for writing official modules and their documentation to follow to keep a consistent style.
+These are general guidelines for writing official modules and their documentation to follow in order to keep a consistent style.
 Not all of these are to be mindlessly followed, especially the ones about grammar and writing style, but it's good to keep these in mind if you intend to contribute back upstream, so that your module doesn't feel out of place.

+## Bash

-### Bash
+### Code Rules

 - Echo what you're doing on each step and on errors to help debugging.
-- Don't echo blocks using "===", that is reserved for the code launching the modules.
+- Implement error-checks for scenarios where image-maintainer can make a mistake.
 - Use `snake_case` for functions and variables changed by the code.
 - Use `SCREAMING_SNAKE_CASE` for variables that are set once and stay unchanged.
+- Use `"${snake_case}"` to ensure that variables are properly parsed for strings.

 ### Documentation